norikra/norikra.github.io/examples.md

 HAVING COUNT(*) >= 60
 ```

-These queries are very simple, and we can fix threasholds or other conditions anytime.
+These queries are very simple, and we can fix thresholds or other conditions anytime.

 (From this entry: [Developers.IO](http://dev.classmethod.jp/cloud/aws/block_dos_attack_by_norikra/))